-(1) These terms & conditions govern the contractual relationship between campstar Worldwide Camping GmbH, Stadtdeich 5, 20097 Hamburg, Germany (hereinafter referred to as “campstar”), and users of the website www.campstar.com (hereinafter referred to as “Customers”), who use this platform to initiate rental agreements with parties offering motorhomes and campervans for rent (hereinafter referred to as “Providers”).
+(1) These terms & conditions govern the contractual relationship between campstar GmbH, Walcherstraße 1A, 1020 Vienna, Austria (hereinafter referred to “campstar”), and users of the website www.campstar.com (hereinafter referred to as “customers”), who use this platform to initiate rental agreements with parties offering motorhomes and campervans for rent (hereinafter referred to as “providers”).

-(1) Customers extend a binding offer to enter into a referral contract with campstar and to book a motorhome or campervan offered for rent by a Provider, once they click on the button “Book Now and Pay” at the end of the booking process.
+(1) Customers extend a binding offer to enter a referral contract with campstar and to book a motorhome or campervan offered for rent by a provider, once they click on the button “Book Now and Pay” at the end of the booking process.

-(3) If the Provider confirms the availability of the motorhome or campervan, campstar accepts the Customer’s offer to enter into a referral contract by sending an order confirmation as well as a voucher by email.
-The voucher entitles the Customer to enter into a rental agreement with the Provider.
-Campstar bears no liability in the event that the Provider refuses to enter into an agreement with the Customer.
+(3) If the provider confirms the availability of the motorhome or campervan, campstar accepts the customer’s offer to enter into a referral contract by sending a booking confirmation as well as a voucher by email.
+The voucher entitles the customer to enter into a rental agreement with the provider.
+Campstar bears no liability in the event that the provider refuses to enter into an agreement with the customer.

-(7) campstar will furnish Customers with a summary of the lease terms of the Provider in question, both on its website and as part of the order confirmation.
-Such summary is meant to provide the Customer with an initial overview of the lease terms; campstar does not warrant that such summary of the Provider’s lease terms is complete, accurate and current, and it accepts no liability in this regard.
+(7) campstar will provide Customers with a summary of the lease terms of the provider in question, both on its website and as part of the booking confirmation.
+Such summary is meant to provide the customer with an initial overview of the lease terms; campstar does not warrant that such summary of the provider’s lease terms is complete, accurate and current, and it accepts no liability in this regard.

-(1) The rates we post for motorhomes and campervans include VAT and are stated in EUR or the relevant local currency.
+(1) The rates we display for motorhomes and campervans include VAT and are stated in EUR or the relevant local currency.

 (1) Reservations and confirmations apply to the category booked, not a specific model, with the vehicles mentioned serving as examples of a given vehicle category.
 Providers reserve the right to provide Customers with a vehicle of equal or greater value.

-(2) The customer may pay by credit/debit card and, if applicable, by the alternative payment methods in the individual countries indicated on the campstar website.
+(2) The customer has the option of paying by credit card as well as, if applicable, the alternative payment methods in the individual countries as indicated on the campstar website.

-(3) campstar is entitled to collect the amount on the Provider’s behalf – and to such extent, payments to campstar are deemed to have been made to the Provider. campstar will generate a receipt that will be sent to the Customer's email following the payment and order confirmation.
+(3) Campstar is entitled to collect the amount on the provider’s behalf – and to such extent, payments to campstar are deemed to have been made to the provider.
+Campstar will generate a payment receipt that is sent by email following the transmission of the booking confirmation.

-(5) Once payment has been received, the Customer is given a payment receipt, which is to be presented to the Provider along with the order confirmation and the voucher, which is a requirement for the provision of the motorhome or campervan.
+(5) Once payment has been received, the customer is sent a booking confirmation which must be presented to the rental company along with the voucher, which is a requirement for the provision of the motorhome or campervan.